kernelci/kcidb/doc/submitter_guide.md

         kcidb-submit -p kernelci-production -t playground_kcidb_new
 ```

-Both should execute without errors and finish with zero exit status.
+Both should execute without errors, produce no output, and finish with zero
+exit status.

 3\.
 Generate some report data
 -----------------------------